ecmwf/hat/docs/station_mapping.md

 Station Mapping Library Documentation
 =====================================

-The `station_mapping` library is designed for processing and mapping station data to a specified grid, calculating distances, area differences, and generating geographical representations of the data.
+The `station_mapping` library is designed for mapping the location of hydrological station data onto the optimum grid cell location of a hydrological simulation result (netcdf).

+The optimum grid cell location is searched through optimising the upstream area error and the cell distance(s) between that of the station and the grid cell.
+In this tool, user can define their acceptable area difference/ error using the parameter `max_area_difference` (%) and the maximum cell radius to search for this optimum grid using the parameter `max_neighboring_cell` (number of cells).
+The tool can also be parameterised to ignore further searching cells with insignificant upstream area difference, i.e. when the uspteam area of the nearest cell to the station is already deemed acceptable by defining `min_area_diff`(%).

+In conclusion, the tool only searches for grid cell with optimal upstream area between the user defined `min_area_diff` and `max_area_diff` that are within the `max_neighboring_cell` radius from the station location.

 This library utilizes Python packages such as Pandas, GeoPandas, NumPy, and others to handle spatial data and perform geospatial calculations.

 Installation
 ------------